elight/iibil/slides.md

 !SLIDE
 # Examples
 !NOTES
-# Shortcuts: Controller-View tight coupling on intance variables, for example
+# Shortcuts: Controller-View tight coupling on intance variables
 # ActiveRecord: domain logic-persistence coupling

 !SLIDE
 ## What about the remaining 20%?
-# Which gem do I use??
+# Which gem do I use?
-# Which pattern do I use??
+# Which pattern do I use?

+!SLIDE top-right
+# This is how I know
+}}} images/opml.png

 !SLIDE
 # "It depends"